-- 1. In the AWS Management Console, right-click the instance you created, and then click Connect. - 2.
-Click Retrieve Password.
+- 1. In the Amazon EC2 console, right-click the instance that you created and click Connect. - 2.
+Click Retrieve Password (it might take a few minutes after the instance is launched before the password is available).

-Amazon Elastic Compute Cloud Microsoft Windows Guide Step 3: Connect to Your Windows Instance
+Amazon Elastic Compute Cloud Microsoft Windows Guide Connect to Your Windows Instance

-Console Connect - Remote Desktop Connection Cancel 🗙 Instance: BlockMapTestWPublic DNS: ec2-184-73-64-98.compute-1.amazon aws.com \triangledown Log in with your credentials Log in to your instance with your credentials: Public DNS: ec2-184-73-64-98.compute-1.amazonaws.com Password: Retrieve Password Click if you do not know your password.
+Console Connect - Remote Desktop Connection Cancel 🗴 Instance: BlockMapTestWPublic DNS: ec2-184-73-64-98.compute-1.amazonaws.com ▼ Log in with your credentials Log in to your instance with your credentials: Public DNS: ec2-184-73-64-98.compute-1.amazonaws.com Password: Retrieve Password Click if you do not know your password.
 You can download an RDP file for this instance which will launch Remote Desktop Connection and connect to your instance.
 You will need to note down your password because the Remote Desktop Connection software will open in a new window.
-C Download shortcut file If you need help configuring your remote desktop software, click here .
-Retrieve Windows Administrator password Need help configuring your remote access software?
+C Download shortcut file If you need help configuring your remote desktop software, click here. ▶ Retrieve Windows Administrator password igarprop Need help configuring your remote access software?
 Close